 Oysters may be large creamy ones or small ones the size of small cockles.

 Traditional oyster omelette uses sweet potato starch.
-Later versions may use tapioca starch, corn flour, wheat flour, rice flour, glutinous rice flour, and even tempura flour.
-Rice, tapioca and tempura flour are used for their greater crispness which is preferred by the younger generations.
+Later versions may use tapioca starch, corn flour, wheat flour, rice flour, glutinous rice flour, and even tempura batter.
+Rice, tapioca and tempura batter are used for their greater crispness which is preferred by the younger generations.
+I imagine that orh chien / orh luak during the lean old days had a lot more starch than the versions we have today.
+It might well be a big lump of starch with a bit of oysters and eggs.

 Traditional oyster omelette use duck eggs or a combination of duck and chicken eggs.
 Most oyster omelette today use only chicken eggs.